I am an experienced software and research professional having spent years in industry and academia.

 can give back is to contribute to open source projects (with the added benefit of growth and enjoyment).

-Contributions to OSS help me to develop and hone my skills while also assisting in providing necessary
+Contributions to OSS help me to develop programming skills while also assisting in providing necessary

 products that might otherwise not exist or which have commerical counterparts that are